IBM-Bluemix-Docs/third-party/software-checklist.md

 Use the following checklist to track all the tasks that are required to successfully sell your third-party software on {{site.data.keyword.cloud}}.
 {:shortdesc}

-The process to sell third-party software is currently experimental and available solely for vendors that understand the onboarding process is still under development.
-With the current release, you have the option to bring your own licenses or deliver your third-party software for free.
+The process to sell third-party software is available solely for providers that understand the onboarding process is still under development.
+With the current release, you can bring your own licenses or deliver your third-party software for free.
 If you’re interested in trying it out, contact us at kala.nenkova@ibm.com.
-{: note}
+{: beta}

 ## Complete the getting started tasks
 {: #sw-start-checklist}

-The following tasks are typically completed by a team member who is familiar with the business case and other members of the team who might assist in the onboarding process.
+The following tasks are typically completed by a team member who is familiar with the business case and other members of the team who might help with the onboarding process.

 | Task | Description | Environment |
 |------|-------------|-------------|